1994–1996 United States broadcast television realignment: Ratings headwinds for new news operations

 Many of the new "Big Three" affiliates, which had been either former Fox affiliates or independents on the UHF dial with no news presence, found difficulty garnering ratings traction against their traditional VHF competitors.
 While most of these replacement affiliates have maintained local news production, with some even experiencing gradual ratings growth, some stations eventually cancelled or outsourced operations outright.

 Among CBS's replacement affiliates, WGPR-TV (renamed WWJ-TV) proved to be the network's biggest challenge.
 A $1 million promotional blitz saw the network's star talent make fun of the station's embarrassingly high channel number, but ratings for network programming in Detroit fell 46 percent year-over-year following the switch.
 CBS announced plans to establish a news department in Detroit in late 1995, only to withdraw them entirely after several months.
 Two attempts at local news in 2001 and 2009 failed before the station launched its third and ongoing news operation in January 2023.
 Unlike WWJ-TV, WOIO, WGNX and WDJT-TV were all successful in debuting local news after linking with CBS, but still struggled against established competition.
 Until relaunching with a tabloid format in 2002, WOIO was beset by continued talent instability and dismal ratings.
 This distinction was shared by WGNX despite a 1998 sale to Meredith, a renaming to WGCL-TV in 2000, multiple rebrands, and continual executive upheaval.
-When succeeding owner Gray Television relaunched WGCL as WANF in 2022, for Atlanta News First, management conceded the station had no brand at all, despite its status as one of Gray's primary television stations (although WALB-TV in Albany serves as Gray's flagship).
+When succeeding owner Gray Television relaunched WGCL as WANF in 2022, for Atlanta News First, management conceded the station had no brand at all.
 WDJT-TV's fortunes have been mixed: the station has thrived in prime time since picking up Jeopardy! and Wheel of Fortune as a lead-in, but its news operation continues to trail the competition.